hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 As a consequence and to be safe, you should always specify a specific cache directory location for your iLOrest sessions to avoid such contention.
 One possible solution is to generate a random string of ASCII characters and use it as a location for the iLOrest cache.

-With a random string of 16 characters (lowcase, uppercase, digits) for a cache directory name, the out-of-band example becomes:
+With a random string of 16 characters (lowercase, uppercase, digits) for a cache directory name, the out-of-band example becomes:

 ```bash
 UUID=$(cat /dev/urandom | tr -dc 'a-zA-Z0-9' | head -c 16)